gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 ### Generate TLS certs for principal

 Use cert-manager to generate the tls certificates for the Principal starting with `argocd-agent-principal-tls`.
-Make sure you update the `dnsNames` to reflect the URL used to expose the Agent on your system:
+Make sure you update the `dnsNames` to reflect the URL used to expose the Principal on your system:

 ```
 apiVersion: cert-manager.io/v1